hoaproject/Central/README.md

 configuration), we could avoid the call to `$user->hasExpired()`: the test is automatically done during the construction of the namespace.

-We can modify the lifetime by using the `Hoa\Session::rememberMe` method; for
+We can modify the lifetime by using the `Hoa\Session\Session::rememberMe` method; for example:
-example:

     $user->rememberMe('+1 day');